bsail/flir-lepton-command-c/README.md

 Parts of this library are derived from the Lepton FLiR software development SDK, Copyright 2011,2012,2013,2014 FLIR Systems - Commercial Vision Systems.

+Fork of original library by [NachtRaveVL](https://github.com/NachtRaveVL/Lepton-FLiR-Arduino).
-This version differs from original version by [NachtRaveVL](https://github.com/NachtRaveVL/Lepton-FLiR-Arduino): it was ported to plain C to allow usage in wider range of architectures.
+This version differs from original version: it was ported to plain C to allow usage in wider range of architectures.
 We also removed the support of VoISP communication, it has only command and control interface.

 [Latest version of the library](https://github.com/bsail/flir-lepton-command-c)